xavdid/serenity-for-sale/src/faqs.md

 The house battery supplies power to:

 1. 24V distribution panel that powers the lights & fans (w/ 2 USB outlets as well)
-2. a 2000W (6000W surge) AIMS inverter/charger, which power (6!) different 120V wall outlets in the van (2 under the bed, 2 around the standing desk area, and 2 under the sink)
+2. a 2000W (6000W surge) AIMS inverter/charger, which power 6(!) different 120V wall outlets in the van (2 under the bed, 2 around the standing desk area, and 2 under the sink)

-The house battery itself is a 24V "DIY Telsa Powerwall" lithium-ion battery (more on that in it's own FAQ).
+The house battery itself is a 24V "DIY Telsa Powerwall" lithium-ion battery (more on that in its own FAQ).
 It has a 100 amp capacity (aka 200 amps in the 12V world, or about 2.5kWh of energy).
 It can safely go from 100% to 0%, so that's a TRUE 100 amps without having to worry about harming the battery.

 The whole setup is monitored with a [SBMS120](https://electrodacus.com/).
 This thing is a freaking sweet little piece of technology that's a 2-in-1 charge controller and lithium BMS.
 It also has cool graphs to display energy in & out, and has tons of options to configure how it charges and balances the battery if you wanna get really geeky with it.